pupil-labs/pupil-docs/developer-docs/ipc-backbone.md

 }
 ```

-Plugins use notifications as primary communication channel to the IPC Backbone.
+Plugins use notifications as their primary communication channel to the IPC Backbone.
 This makes plugins natural actors in the Pupil message scheme.
-To simplify the above mentioned documentation behavior, plugins will only have to add an [docstring](https://www.python.org/dev/peps/pep-0257/) to their `on_notify()` method.
-It should include an list of messages to which the plugin reacts and those which the plugin emits itself.
+To simplify the above mentioned documentation behavior, plugins will only have to add a [docstring](https://www.python.org/dev/peps/pep-0257/) to their `on_notify()` method.
+It should include a list of messages to which the plugin reacts and of those which the plugin emits itself.
 The docstring should follow [Google docstring style](http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
 The main process will automatically generate messages in the format from above using the plugin's class name as `actor` and the `on_notify()` docstring as content for the `doc` key.

 #### Notification Overview